GEMS: User & roles management

 Chapter 3:From concept to Figma canvas

-Perfecting the blueprint: High-fidelity wireframing and iteration
+Perfecting the blueprint: high-fidelity wireframing and iteration

 Relying on the user flows as my guiding framework, I dived into designing the high-fidelity wireframes in Figma.
 Each wireframe felt like an idea coming to life, a significant step closer to our final product.